-Please note that the production reference number is different to the editorial reference number assigned by the Editor.
+Please note that the production reference number is different from the editorial reference number assigned by the Editor.

-The corresponding author will receive one set of page proofs in PDF format by Elsevier's production department.
-The address for return of corrected proofs will be clearly indicated in that proof e-mail.
+The corresponding author will receive one set of page proofs in PDF format from Elsevier's production department.
+The email address for the return of corrected proofs will be indicated in the proof e-mail.

-Reviews: Reviews survey recent developments in a topical area of research and should be sharply focused and balanced accounts for progress in fields of interest to the readers of the journal.
+Reviews: Reviews survey recent developments in a topical area of research and should be sharply focused and balanced accounts of progress in fields of interest to readers of the journal.
 Reviews should not generally exceed 35 double-spaced pages of text (including the references).
 Authorship is normally by invitation, although we are keen to receive proposals for prospective articles from authors.
-Authors considering submission of a review article must first send a brief synopsis (approximately 500 words), citing key references, to the Journal Office at (please do not submit the completed manuscripts prior to this consultation).
-If the proposal is accepted, authors may submit the manuscript via the Elsevier Editorial System (EES).
+Authors considering submission of a review article must first send a brief synopsis (approximately 500 words), citing key references, to the Journal Office at (firstname.lastname@example.org) (please do not submit the completed manuscript prior to this consultation).
+If the proposal is accepted, authors may submit the manuscript via EVISE.

 Letters to the editor: Letters to the editor are confined to discussions of articles that have appeared in JBB within the previous three months.
-Although the format is optional, they are peer-reviewed, and substantially edited by JBB editors in consultation with the authors.
+Although the format is flexible, they are peer-reviewed, and are usually substantially edited by JBB editors in consultation with the authors.
 Letters should not exceed 2 printed pages including figures and tables.

-The whole manuscript (including References, figure legends, and table footnotes) must be typed in 12 point and double-spaced (a minimum of 6 mm between lines, ca. 25 lines per page).
-Times or Times New Roman is recommended.
+The whole manuscript (including references, figure legends, and table footnotes) must be typed in 12 point and double-spaced (a minimum of 6 mm between lines, ca. 25 lines per page).
+Times or Times New Roman font is recommended.
 Format your documents for A4 size (210 × 297 mm).
 Number each page at the bottom, beginning with the title page.
 Manuscript pages should have line numbers.
 Items should be provided in the following order: Title page, Abstract, Introduction, Materials and Methods, Results, Discussion, Acknowledgments, References, Figure legends, Figures, and Tables.
 Each figure and table file should be uploaded individually.
-Due to technical reasons, symbols, shading, double underlines, and wavy lines are not available in text body and tables.
-Manuscripts that do not conform to these instructions may be editorially rejected and returned to the authors for reformatting.
+For technical reasons, symbols, shading, double underlines, and wavy lines may not be used in text body or tables.
+Manuscripts that do not conform to these instructions may be rejected without review and returned to the authors for reformatting.
 The Manuscript File size may not exceed 150 MB.
 The total size of your submission files may not exceed 700 MB.

-The title of a paper should be a label.
-Avoid a complete sentence.
-Serial titles are not allowed, because the journal guarantees neither the publication of each title in the series nor the order of publication.
+The title should be concise and informative.
+Complete sentences should be avoided.
+Numbered series titles are not allowed, because the journal guarantees neither the publication of each title in the series nor the order of publication.
 The title should not contain any jargon or nonstandard abbreviations.
-An opening A, An or The in the title is useless for indexing purpose.
-Provide a running title of no more than 54 characters including spaces for Regular papers and Reviews.
+Avoid starting the title with A, An or The (as these are ignored for indexing purposes).
+Provide a short title of no more than 54 characters including spaces for Regular papers and Reviews.
 The short title appears at the upper corner of published article pages.

 The full name and the complete mailing address of each author should be given.
-Place numbers in superscript after the name of each author and the relevant address.
+Place superscript numbers after the name of each author to indicate the affiliation.
 An asterisk should follow the name of the corresponding author.
 Multiple corresponding authors are not allowed.
 State the affiliation where the research was performed (rather than the author's current location).
 If an author has moved, the current address may be given in a footnote.

 A single e-mail address, a single telephone number, and a single fax number for the corresponding author should be provided.

 An abstract should provide the context or background for the study and state the purpose of the research, scope of the experiments, major findings, and principal conclusions.
-References in the abstract must be cited in full as “Sampaio et al., J. Biosci.
-Bioeng., 105, 305-312 (2008)”.
+References in the abstract must be cited in full using the style "Inoue et al., J. Biosci.
+Bioeng., 117, 539-543 (2014)".
 The abstract should be written in the past tense as a single paragraph not exceeding 250 words for a regular article.
 Headings are not acceptable.

-Provide a context or sufficient background information for the study.
+Provide the context and sufficient background information for the study.
 Do not include data or conclusions from the work being reported.
 Subheadings should not be used and an exhaustive review of the literature should be avoided.

 Materials and Methods

 Provide sufficient technical information to allow the experiments to be reproduced.
-Previously published methods should be cited, and truly novel procedures could be described in detail.
+Previously published methods should be cited, and truly novel procedures should be described in detail.
 If a manuscript concerns a commercial product, the manufacturer’s name and their location (city, state, and country) must be indicated in this section.
 Do not number headings or subheadings and avoid third-level headings.

 The results of experiments and representative data should be stated clearly and precisely in the past tense.
 Do not repeat experimental details previously provided in the Materials and Methods section.
 Subheadings can be used.